KuyaWes33/SGCHymnsCatalog/README.md

 **The app does not install on an iPhone.** It has to be Safari.
 Chrome on iOS does not offer Add to Home Screen.

-**A correction is not showing up.** Reopen the app with a connection: the page is fetched fresh whenever there is one.
-If it still shows the old text, the phone has no signal and is reading its stored copy.
+**A correction is not showing up.** `VERSION` in `sw.js` was probably not bumped.
+Change it, commit, and reopen the app with a connection.

 **It does not work offline.** Check that the site is served over HTTPS and that it has been opened at least once with a connection.